-In the model, the presence of a hegemon - defined as a large economy - prompts alignment in actions and thus the emergence of a common global "order".
-The idea is simple: all else equal, each country in the world has an incentive to align its actions with those of the hegemon to benefit from the higher gains from trade.
+In the model, the presence of a hegemon-defined as a large economy-prompts alignment in actions and, thus, the emergence of a common global "order."
+The idea is simple: All else equal, each country in the world has an incentive to align its actions with those of the hegemon to benefit from the higher gains from trade.
 In this sense, the hegemon fosters globalization.
-However, not all countries benefit from it: This is because countries that have different preferences from those of the hegemon find it costly to align themselves with the ensuing order.
+However, not all countries benefit from it.
+This is because countries that have different preferences from those of the hegemon find it costly to align themselves with the ensuing order.
 The model also sheds light on the effects of transitioning to a multipolar world, which may strengthen or weaken globalization depending on whether the preferences of the rising hegemon are similar to or different from those of the incumbent hegemon.

 The implications of the model resonate well with the traditional "hegemonic stability" theory of Kindleberger (1973) and others, which stated that an integrated global economy required a hegemon to function properly.
 Despite its influence, this literature remained largely descriptive.
-Political scientists have of course noted the role of hegemons in fostering alignment, although they have focused predominantly on military threats and balance of power as core drivers of alliance formation and alignment (Jervis, 1978; Waltz, 1979; Walt, 1985).
+Political scientists have, of course, noted the role of hegemons in fostering alignment, although they have focused predominantly on military threats and balance of power as core drivers of alliance formation and alignment (Jervis 1978; Waltz 1979; Walt 1985).

-The theory is also closely related to a number of recent contributions in economics, in which economic forces are key drivers of international alignment and influence, such as Camboni and Porcellacchia (2024), Clayton et al. (2023, 2024), and in particular Kleinman et al. (2024).
-While we stress the role of hegemons in fostering alignment and globalization, Clayton et al. (2023) focus on countries' use of market power to coerce others to attain economic or geopolitical objectives.
-Perhaps the paper that is closest to ours is Kleinman et al. (2024), who argue that as countries become more economically dependent on a trade partner, they realign politically toward that trade partner.
+The theory is also closely related to a number of recent contributions in economics in which economic forces are key drivers of international alignment and influence, such as Camboni and Porcellacchia (2024); Clayton, Maggiori, and Schreger (2023, 2024); and, in particular, Kleinman, Liu, and Redding (2024).
+While we stress the role of hegemons in fostering alignment and globalization, Clayton, Maggiori, and Schreger (2023) focus on countries' use of market power to coerce others to attain economic or geopolitical objectives.
+Perhaps the paper that is closest to ours is Kleinman, Liu, and Redding (2024), who argue that as countries become more economically dependent on a trade partner, they realign politically toward that trade partner.
 Our theory also implies a positive correlation between alignment and trade, but it has a number of distinct implications.
-Two central ones are that hegemons foster alignment and that, by doing so, they lead to the formation of trade blocs: namely, countries that align themselves with the hegemon do not just increase their bilateral trade with the hegemon but also with other countries that align themselves with the hegemon.
+Two central ones are that hegemons foster alignment and that, by doing so, they lead to the formation of trade blocs; namely, countries that align themselves with the hegemon increase their bilateral trade not just with the hegemon but also with other countries that align themselves with the hegemon.